Coinemy/coapy/doc/domain.rst

      as successful from external signals (e.g., the proposed case of receiving a `response message` signalling the success of a confirmable request message transmission).
-Contrariwise it uses "reset" rather than then admitting the possibility of an external signal indicating failure (such as transport-layer rejection).
+Contrariwise it uses "reset" rather than then entertaining the possibility of an external signal indicative of failure (such as transport-layer rejection).

-     Text in this section related to the need to retaining transmitted acknowledgement replies for received requests even after a successful confirmable response message might be read to suggest that the intent is that such external evidence does not eliminate the need to receive a reply message.
-This is unconvincing, given the specific authorization to stop retransmission if there is "some other indication that the CON message did arrive".
-However the potential inconsistency is reflected in the above use of "may succeed", indicating that whether an acknowledgement (or failure) is inferred from any given external signal is left to the implementation of other layers.
+     Text in this section related to the need to keep for deduplication the transmitted acknowledgement replies for received requests even after a successful confirmable response message should not be read to suggest that the intent is that such external evidence does not eliminate the need to receive a reply message.
+Instead note the specific authorization to stop retransmission if there is "some other indication that the CON message did arrive".
+However the ambiguity is reflected in the above use of "may succeed", indicating that whether an acknowledgement (or failure) is inferred from any given external signal is left to the implementation of other layers.

 * A :dfn:`duplicate` message is a confirmable (non-confirmable) message received from the same source endpoint within ``EXCHANGE_LIFETIME``